Global magnetohydrodynamic simulations of the inner regions of protoplanetary discs. I. Zero-net flux regime: Model and Numerical Methods

 \subsection{Governing equations}

-The disc model is evolved using the non-ideal MHD equations, in which the Hall effect is neglected.
-These determine the evolution of the density $\rho$, velocity field $\mathbf{u}$, magnetic field $\mathbf{B}$ and total energy density $E=e+\rho u^2/2+B^2/8\pi$, where $e$ is the internal energy density, through,
+The evolution of our disc model is governed by the non-ideal MHD equations, in which Ohmic and ambipolar diffusion are included but the Hall effect neglected.
+These determine the evolution of the density $\rho$, velocity field $\mathbf{u}$, magnetic field $\mathbf{B}$, and energy density $E=e+\rho u^2/2+B^2/8\pi$, where $e$ is the internal energy density, through,